 Scientifically, cream of tartar is potassium bitartrate, AKA potassium hydrogen tartrate, a byproduct of winemaking.
 It’s an acid similar to lemon or vinegar, often used in baking or in cleaning.
 You find it in the spice aisle; it’s a white powder not unlike baking soda or baking powder in look and texture.

 It’s kind of a mystery ingredient, one that you may have in your pantry but have no idea when or why to use it.
-But cream of tartar has so many uses, especially in baking, and just a bit of it can make a huge difference in recipes that call for it.
+But it has so many uses, especially in baking, and just a bit of it can make a huge difference in recipes that call for it.